 I begin with recording facts — what happened when — to a timeline.
-Over the years I’ve evolved a fairly complex method, colour-coding and staggering the entries from the point-of-view of the main character: her personal timeline at the far left, then her family and friends, moving across the page with events in the world coming in on the far right.
+Over the years I’ve evolved a fairly complex method, color-coding and staggering the entries from the point-of-view of the main character: her personal timeline at the far left, then her family and friends, moving across the page with events in the world coming in on the far right.

-And then, of course, there is what I call experiential research: the travel and other research (such as taking a Baroque dancing class, traveling on horseback, or spending a week in a silent monastary).
+And then, of course, there is what I call experiential research: the travel and other research (such as taking a Baroque dancing class, traveling on horseback, or spending a week in a silent monastery).
 I generally begin with the academic research; then, once I’ve written a draft and know what I need to know, I begin the travel and other research.